krateng/maloja/README.md

 		./maloja start

 	If you're missing packages, the console output will tell you so.
 Install them.

+	You can also only download the maloja file itself and run

+		./maloja update

+	to download the rest of the repository, then start it as described above.

 2) (Recommended) Put your server behind a reverse proxy for SSL encryption.
 Configure that proxy to rewrite /db/ requests to the database port.
 In nginx this would look as follows: